Trolling for Walleye with Crankbaits

 Having an assortment of crankbaits that dive to different depth ranges allows you to effectively target walleyes no matter where they are positioned in the water column.
 Match the crankbait’s diving depth to where you are marking the largest concentrations of walleyes on your electronics.

 In general, opt for shallower diving crankbaits earlier and later in the season when walleyes are related more to shallow, warming areas.
-Then upsize to deeper diving crankbaits as walleyes move out to deeper haunts during the hotter summer periods.
+Then, upsize to deeper diving crankbaits as walleyes move out to deeper haunts during the hotter summer periods.
 Having this depth versatility gives you a major advantage for putting crankbaits right in the strike zone.

-How to: Trolling for Walleye with Crankbaits
+How To: Trolling for Walleye with Crankbaits

 With the right gear on board, you’re ready to start cranking up those walleye catches by properly presenting your crankbaits.
 Following these steps on trolling crankbaits will put more fish in your boat on the Great Lakes and inland lakes.

-1. Locate Walleye Zones
+1. Locate Walleye

 2. Set Planer Boards